samar12-rad/Peer-Connect/README.md

 # Peer Connect - Networking & Team Formation Platform

+## To Run Backend - Open backend in integrated terminal and hit "node index.js"
+## To Run Frontend - Open Frontend in integrated terminal and hit "npm run dev"

 ## Overview
 Peer Connect is a web application designed to help developers, students, and professionals connect and form teams for hackathons and networking events.
 The platform enables users to create profiles, showcase projects, and find collaborators based on location, experience level, and project interests.
 Once matched, users can communicate via a real-time chat system.